The National Oceanographic Library holds a unique collection within its archives and special collections.

 The library floor plan will show you where items with particular call numbers are stored.

-The original library collection was formed from the Discovery Library, housed in Queen Anne’s Gate, the Admiralty, London, where it supported the members of the Discovery Committee between 1925 and 1945.
-The collection is rich in special collection items, including expedition reports and books dating from the 1770s, archives of the Discovery Committee and the Discovery ships, and over 2,500 images of the expeditions between 1925-1940.
+The original library collection was formed from the Discovery Library, housed in Queen Anne’s Gate, the Admiralty, London, where it supported the members of the Discovery Committee from 1925-1945.
+The collection is rich in special collection items, including expedition reports and books dating from the 1770s, archives of the Discovery Committee and the Discovery ships (as in the image on the left), and over 2,500 images of the expeditions between 1925-1940.
 The collection moved and formed the basis of the library at the National Institute of Oceanography in Wormley, Surrey, after the Second World War.

 The National Oceanographic Library was given its title in the 1980s in recognition of its importance as a significant collection of marine resources in the UK.
-Its value as a national library continued to be maintained and a management structure was put in place to work with the University of Southampton library, when it transferred to the Southampton Oceanography Centre in 1995.
-As part of the establishment of the library in the new location, the collection expanded to include not only marine science, with collections from the Department of Oceanography, but also marine geophysics resources from the Physics Department, and geology resources from the Geology Department.
+Its value as a national library continued to be maintained when it transferred to the Southampton Oceanography Centre in 1995 and became linked with the University of Southampton.
+As part of the establishment of the library in the new location, the collection expanded to include not only marine science, with collections from the Oceanography Department, but also marine geophysics resources from the Physics Department, and geology resources from the Geology Department.

 The collection, which is comprehensive from the mid-19th century, includes books, reports, loose papers, expedition reports, journals, conference proceedings, maps, atlases, and charts, covering the subject areas of oceanography, deep-sea research, and earth sciences, including geology and geophysics.